jdoleary/Spellmasons/docs/CriticalPath.md

     - Needs more text explaining the concept
     - Lead with "fun"
     - Remove "dead time"
+    - Less time watching the Spellmason cast over and over, just cut to the spell
     - get into the action fast
     - Communicate the big idea
 - Gameplay Trailer